 Example.
-In January 1998, Frank Jones pays \$220 to a commercial airline for a flight in January from Washington to Chicago with an intermediate stop in Cleveland.
+In January 2000, Frank Jones pays \$220 to a commercial airline for a flight in January from Washington to Chicago with an intermediate stop in Cleveland.
 The flight comprises two segments.
-The price includes the \$200 fare and \$20 excise tax [($$200 \times 9\%$) + ($2 \times 1)] for which Frank is liable.
+The price includes the \$200 fare and \$20 excise tax [($$200 \times 7.5\%$) + ($2 \times 2.50)] for which Frank is liable.
 The airline collects the tax from Frank and pays it to the government.

 Rural airports.
-If a segment is to or from a rural airport, the percentage tax rate is 7.5%.
-The domestic-segment tax does not apply.
-An airport is a rural airport for a calendar year if
+If a segment is to or from a rural airport, the domestic-segment tax does not apply.
+An airport is a rural airport for a calendar year if it satisfies both the following requirements.

-- Fewer than 100,000 commercial passengers departed from the airport during the second preceding calendar year, and - 2) The airport: - Is not located within 75 miles of another airport from which 100,000 or more commercial passengers departed during the second preceding calendar year, or - Was receiving essential air service subsidies as of August 5, 1997.
+- Fewer than 100,000 commercial passengers departed from the airport during the second preceding calendar year. - 2) The airport: - a) Is not located within 75 miles of another airport from which 100,000 or more commercial passengers departed during the second preceding calendar year, or - b) Was receiving essential air service subsidies as of August 5, 1997.

-Revenue Procedure 98-18, 1998-6 I.R.B.
-20, contains a list of rural airports.
+Revenue Procedure 98-18, in Cumulative Bulletin 1998-1, contains a list of rural airports.

 Taxable transportation.
-Taxable transportation is transportation by air that:
+Taxable transportation is transportation by air that meets either of the following tests.

-- Begins and ends either in the United States or at any place in Canada or Mexico not more than 225 miles from the nearest point on the continental United States boundary (this is the 225-mile-zone rule), or - Is directly or indirectly from one port or station in the United States to another in the United States, but only if it is not a part of uninterrupted international air transportation.
+- It begins and ends either in the United States or at any place in Canada or Mexico not more than 225 miles from the nearest point on the continental United States boundary (this is the 225-mile-zone rule). - It is directly or indirectly from one port or station in the United States to another in the United States, but only if it is not a part of uninterrupted international air transportation, discussed later.

 Round trip.
 A round trip is considered two separate trips.
 The first trip is from the point of departure to the destination.
-The second trip is the return trip from that destination
+The second trip is the return trip from that destination.